 What’s Asana best for?

 Perhaps the biggest pro with Asana for product teams is that it doesn’t just cover product planning—it can also be useful for other teams.
-Sales, operations, and marketing can integrate Asana into their workflows to help streamline projects and tasks, idea management, and nurture agile workforces.
+Sales, product operations, and marketing can integrate Asana into their workflows to help streamline projects and tasks, idea management, and nurture agile workforces.

 This means these teams will have no worries when it comes to reading data or using the platform in collaboration with your product team.